dbulyk/health-checker/README.md

 Note that if both flags and environment variables are specified, environment variables have higher priority

 ## Usage
 Compile the application with `go build` or download it from releases and run it with `./health-checker`.
 Specify flags as needed.
-The health checker will listen for requests on the specified port and address.
+The service call must be on the path address:port/check

 ## Example
 For macOS, run `./health-checker -i 10s -u 90 -p 8080 -a localhost` or `CHECK_INTERVAL=10s THRESHOLD=90 PORT=8080 ADDRESS=localhost ./health-checker`